-m) Measurement Uncertainty
+m) Measurement Unertainty

-The preparation of financial statements in accordance with the basis of accounting described in Note 2(a) requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
+The preparation of financial softement in accordance with the basis of accounting described in Note 2(a) requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
 Areas requiring the use of management estimates relate to the potential impairment of assets, estimates for contingent liabilities, tangible capital asset amortization rates and employee future benefits.
 Actual results could differ from management's best estimates as additional information becomes available in the future.

-Note 3 Accounts Receivable - Other Receivables 2021 2020 overnment l government \$ 48,677 - 124,690 \$ 38,220 52,225 48,682 \$ 173,367 \$139,127
+Note 3 Accounts Receivable - Other Receivables 2021 2020 Federal government \$ 48,677 \$ 38,220 \$ 52,225 Other 124,690 48,682 \$ 173,367 \$ 139,127 restricted contribution in the Kestra ted Contributions Regulation 198/2011 indued by Treasury Board, i.e., the stipulations associated with those grants and contributions have not yet been fulfilled.
+Detailed information about the changes in deferred revenue is included in Schedule 3A.